-A good leader is the one who exists as a part of a team, but never stands out.
-A good leader merges together with a team so you cannot even understand where the leader is, and where the team is.
+A good leader is one who exists as a part of a team but never stands out.
+A good leader merges together with a team, so you cannot even understand where the leader is and where the team is.
 However, in critical situations, leaders must be able to guide employees and inspire them.

 2. Invest in Education

 Before you are a leader, success is all about growing yourself.
 When you become a leader, success is all about growing others. — Jack Welch

 Never underestimate the power of education.
 Learn about your employees and help them learn.
 Find coaches and let them share their knowledge and experience.
 A good leader always has a knowledgeable team.
 Your people should grow with you, and you need to give them an opportunity to implement their new abilities and knowledge to reach the team’s goals.

 3. Support Your Employees